apostrophecms/docs/docs/guide/custom-login-requirements.md

 Each requirement has:

-* A `phase` property, which must be `beforeSubmit`, `afterSubmit` or `afterPasswordVerified`.
+* A `phase` property, which must be `beforeSubmit` or `afterPasswordVerified`.
-* A `props(req)` function, which may be `async` and returns an object.
-The properties of that object become Vue `props` of the Vue component, as explained below.
+* A `props()` function, which may be `async` and returns an object.
+The properties of the returned object become Vue `props` of the Vue component, as explained below.
+For `beforeSubmit` the `props()` function receives `(req)`, for `afterPasswordVerified` it receives `(req, user)`.
 The `req` object allows access to the [current Express request](https://expressjs.com/en/api.html#req), including `req.session` which can be useful for temporary storage not revealed to the browser.
+The `user` object allows access to the current user even though login is not yet complete.
-* A `verify(req)` function, which may be `async`.
+* A `verify()` function, which may be `async`.
+For `beforeSubmit` the `verify()` function receives `(req, data)`, for `afterPasswordVerified` it receives `(req, data, user)`.
 This function is responsible for throwing an exception if the requirement has not been met.
-Any data provided by the Vue component will be accessible here as `req.body.requirements.RequirementName`, where `RequirementName` should be replaced with the name of the requirement.
+Any data provided by the Vue component will be accessible here as the `data` argument.
+* For `afterPasswordVerified` requirements only, an optional `askForConfirmation: true` property.
+If present the corresponding Vue component is responsible for displaying its own success message and emitting a `confirm` event as described later.
+Otherwise flow proceeds automatically to the next step.

 To illustrate, the general structure on the server side is: